 - Post-War Impact of the Holocaust

-Cost to the applicant is $3,000, which includes round-trip travel from Washington, DC, trips to historic sites, hotel accommodations (2 to a room) and 2 meals daily.
+Cost to the applicant is $2,500, which includes round-trip travel from Newark, NJ, trips to historic sites, hotel accommodations (2 to a room) and breakfast daily plus some dinners.

 Payment is expected immediately upon notification of acceptance, at which time you will receive specifics on the program.

-Participants must pay for their travel to Washington, DC and back home again.
-The $3,000 fee paid by participants is greatly enhanced by the generous support of the American Gathering of Jewish Holocaust Survivors and other supporters, including alumni of the seminar.
+Participants must pay for their travel to Newark, NJ, Liberty Airport and back home again.
+The $2,500 fee paid by participants is greatly enhanced by the generous support of the American Gathering of Jewish Holocaust Survivors and other supporters, including alumni of the seminar.
 No scholarships are available for the participant's portion of the cost.

-The 2014 Summer Seminar will begin with a visit to the U.S. Holocaust Memorial Museum in Washington, DC.
-The group will then travel to Germany, Poland and the Czech Republic .
-See the tentative 2014 Summer Seminar Itinerary by clicking on this link.
+The 2016 Summer Seminar will begin with a visit to the Museum of Jewish Heritage in New York City.
+The group will then travel to Germany and Poland.
+The 2016 Summer Seminar itinerary has not been finalized.
+You may review the 2016 Summer Seminar Itinerary by clicking on this link.

 Summer Seminar Applications

-There are four pieces to the application for the HAJRTP 2014 Summer Seminar.
-These four documents are in Adobe’s Portable File Document (PDF) format.
+There are four pieces to the application for the HAJRTP 2016 Summer Seminar.
+These four documents are in Adobe’s Portable Document File (PDF) format.
 There are instructions below on how to work with PDFs using Adobe Reader.
 It is necessary to complete the application using Adobe Reader because all applications must be submitted electronically.

 The first thing you must do is to download the applications.
 There are two ways you can download the applications from the HAJRTP website.